Herb-Roasted Turkey with Pan Gravy

 - 1 cup dry white wine or water

-- After 2 1/2 hours of cooking, insert an instant-read thermometer into the thickest part of the thigh, avoiding the bone.
-The temperature should reach 175 degrees, and the turkey should be golden brown.
+After 2 1/2 hours of cooking, insert an instant-read thermometer into the thickest part of the thigh, avoiding the bone.
+The temperature should reach 160 degrees, and the turkey should be golden brown.
+(The internal temperature will continue to rise once turkey is out of oven.
+Ideal done temperature is 165 degrees.)
 If thighs are not yet fully cooked, baste turkey again, and continue cooking.